Birds and bees are so important to the health of tour gardens, here’s a look at How To Create An Eco-Friendly Garden To Attract Birds & Bees!

 Together these layers of vegetation increase the “space” of your habitat.
 It’s like adding rooms and furniture to a bare four-walled house.

-Some plants have had their nectar and pollen producing capacity bred out of them so check to make sure most of your plants still provide this important food for our pollinators.
-Also avoid plants grown with neonicotinoids which remain in the plant and harm insects that feed on their pollen and nectar.
+Some plants have had their nectar and pollen-producing capacity bred out of them so check to make sure most of your plants still provide this important food for our pollinators.
+Also, avoid plants grown with neonicotinoids that remain in the plant and harm insects that feed on their pollen and nectar.
 Ask your nursery for details before buying or check out CWF’s neonic-free plant packs.

 Earth-friendly Gardening Practices

-Here is an beautiful example of a certified home.
+Here is a beautiful example of a certified home.

 Photo/ Susan Biensch